 2. Connecting to a Payment Source

-After the account is opened, you associate a funding source, a bank account, debit card, or credit card, the most common being a bank account.
-This connection allows for seamless transfers from the app to your bank.
+Once your account is set up, you link a funding source, typically a bank account, debit card, or credit card, with bank accounts being the most common.
+This connection allows for fast and seamless transfers directly between the app and your bank.

 3. Synchronizing Contacts to Transfer Easily